This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 The Hidden Barrier: Who Gets to Know?

-Throughout this article, we’ve discussed how knowledge transforms into wisdom and flows through organizations.
-Do organisations accept knowledge from everyone within? whose knowledge is deemed legitimate in the first place?
+Throughout this article, we’ve discussed how knowledge transforms into wisdom and flows through organisations.
+Do organisations accept knowledge from everyone within?
+Whose knowledge is deemed legitimate in the first place?

-This isn’t just an ethical concern, it’s a practical one that directly impacts decision quality.
+This is an ethical amd practical concern too, directly impacting decision quality.
 As Iris Meredith explores in “Who has permission to know things?”, corporate epistemology determines which voices are heard and which expertise is valued.
-When organizations systematically invalidate knowledge they don’t just create workplace frustration, they cut themselves off from crucial insights.
+When organisations systematically invalidate knowledge they don’t just create workplace frustration, they cut themselves off from crucial insights.

 “Knowledge is largely defined and controlled by those in power”

-This structural barrier is why many organizations experience sudden “explosions”—accumulated resentment and overlooked expertise finally surfacing when problems become unavoidable.
-Building better decision making systems requires us to consciously examine: whose knowledge are we excluding, and what is that costing us?
+This structural barrier is why many organisations experience sudden “explosions”, accumulated resentment and overlooked expertise finally surfacing when problems become unavoidable.
+Building better decision making systems requires us to consciously examine: Whose knowledge are we excluding?
+What is it costing us?

 Core Concepts